munir-zarea/munir-zarea.github.io/_projects/ROS2-Based Terrestrial Unmanned Surface Vessel/index.md

 - Modular, 3D printed chassis

 ## Design & Build
 We started by designing a compact, modular platform that could house all electronics and withstand repeated use in a classroom.

-{% include image-gallery.html
-  images="/assets/images/profile-image/GeneralMethodologyFlowchart.jpeg, /assets/images/profile-image/CFD_Mesh_Generation.jpg"
-  height="200"
-  caption="Left: General methodology flowchart combining CFD and wind tunnel validation.
-Right: CFD mesh of blacktip reef shark model."
-%}
+The vehicle uses two ducted fans mounted side-by-side, creating forward and lateral motion through differential thrust.
+Four caster wheels support the platform while minimizing ground friction.

 Our goals:
 - Simple mechanical design (3D printed parts)